 Horse gram is really easy to grow and highly resistant to droughts.
-These seeds have a hard rind, so they may need soaking first for an easier cooking process.
-You should soak them in water overnight to get the best result!
+These seeds have a hard rind, so they may need soaking first, preferably overnight, for an easier cooking process.

 Chickpea, or garbanzo bean in some other regions, has the largest size among lentil varieties.
-You can always find it under the canned form in any store or supermarket near your house.
+You can always find its canned form in any store or supermarket near your house.

 Chickpea is tough, so it may take you some more time to fully cook, which is about 40 – 50 minutes.
 You can also soak chickpeas with water beforehand with some fresh herbs and spices to get their flavors or just boil them with plain water.

 You can eat and serve chickpeas right in the can.
 People will serve chickpea as hummus in North America.
 If you are curious about the flavor of hummus, you should know that it is a dip containing chickpeas, garlic, and tahini.
 It is super aromatic and delicious!

 In India, chickpeas are used in Masala dishes.
 For the best flavors, people will combine them with meat like chicken or beef, cumin, garam masala, turmeric, and ground coriander.

 Amazing Health Benefits Of Lentils